The NuSTAR and Chandra view of CL 0217+70 and Its Tell-Tale Radio Halo: Observations and data reduction

 Main components of the \nustar~background are instrument Compton scattered continuum emission, instrument activation and emission lines, cosmic X-ray background from the sky leaking past the aperture stops, reflected solar X-rays, and focused and ghost-ray cosmic X-ray background.
 Modeling the background where there is a lack of cluster emission regions is not straightforward since the ICM emission becomes an additional component in the background fitting procedure.
 To apply these models for the cluster background assessment, a set of IDL routines called {\tt nuskybgd} \citep{wik14}, which defines the background spatially and spectrally, is utilized.

 The procedure starts with selecting regions in the FOV, where the cluster emission is inherently present yet not the most dominant.
-To account for the ICM emission, an apec model is included in the full set of models, and jointly fitted with the background.
-This global background model is then used to create background images, which are then subtracted from the images and are corrected by the corresponding exposure maps.
+To account for the ICM emission, a single temperature {\tt apec} model is included in the full set of models, and jointly fitted with the background components.
+The point sources detected in the \chandra~FOV were not originally excluded from these regions, since they did not become apparent until after the background subtraction.
+While they may bias the focused cosmic X-ray background (fCXB) component in some regions, the average fCXB level is used to produce background spectra in all regions, lessening their impact, which is already only $\sim$10\% of the total background.
+We discuss the systematics in Section~\ref{sec:bgdfit}.

+The global background model is then used to create background images, which are then subtracted from the images and are corrected by the corresponding exposure maps.
 Background subtracted, exposure corrected images at different energy bands are presented in the left and middle panels of Fig.~\ref{fig:nuphoton}.
-Region selection and the background fits are presented in the Appendix section of this work.
+Region selection and the background fits are presented in Section~\ref{sec:bgdfit}.

 Once the background is defined for any region in the FOV both spatially and spectrally, the next step is to select regions of interest, to extract spectra and the corresponding files and generating the specific background model, followed by spectral fitting to evaluate the physical properties of the ICM.